shadowsocks/shadowsocks-org/src/content/en/spec/04-AEAD.md

 TCP stream is organized into chunks.
 Each chunk is encrypted and authenticated with AEAD.

+Part 1: The first chunk should only contain the header of shadowsocks protocol.

 ```
 TCP request (before encryption)
 +------+---------------------+------------------+